 - 1.0-inch top and bottom margins; 1.5-inch left and right margins (so I have room for comments and marks); left-justified text.

 - Page numbers: yes

 - I love headings.
 I often require them.
 Make them bold.
 No other emphasis is necessary.
 Align headings with paragraphs (i.e., no centering).

 - No underlining, no ALL CAPS.

-Here is an example of how you format an electronic document for me if I ask for it this way.
+Here is an example of how you format a PDF for me.

 Please feel free to ask me questions about any of this.